 Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

-Ultimate guide explaining the 7 p’s of marketing
+The 7 p's of marketing

-And as per the industry reports-
+Because as per the industry reports-

 The 7 p’s of marketing mix can be used in any combination to satisfy the wants of the customers.
 They are affected by internal and external environmental factors.
 Now, we will be covering the key details of 7 P’s of Marketing one by one, so without any further ado, let us get started-

-1. Product in 7 P’s of Marketing
+1. 7 P’s of Marketing: Product

 The product refers to what the company is selling and includes the features, gains, and benefits given to the customers.